xprl-gjf/krasa-jaxb-tools/README.markdown

 Versions
 ----------------
+ - `2.2` Some new features added because of PR requests
+ 	- Adding `@Valid` annotation to force list item validation
+ 	- Added support for `Jakarta EE 9` with parameter `validationAnnotations`

  - `2.1` Revert back to Java 1.8 (sorry folks!).

  - `2.0` A refactorized version of the original [krasa-jaxb-toos](https://github.com/krasa/krasa-jaxb-tools) last synced on August 2022, with some enhancements (support for `EachDigits`, `EachDecimalMin` and `EachDecimalMax` in primitive lists), improved tests and bug fixed.
 It is compiled using JDK 11.
 The `pom.xml` `groupId` has been changed to `com.fillumina`.